SciTokens¶

 , which should allow it to be used with any service.
 Usage of ANY

-tokens is discouraged for security reasons.
+tokens is discouraged for security reasons, except in the case of authorising with CVMFS.

 Scope¶